stratigotechindia/hello-world/README.md

 - My name is Faisal
 - My name is Ashwin
-- My name is Arun Balaji
+- My name is Arun